mario-oliver/Netflix/README.md

 Finally, we created a React Component called Input to populate each of our necessary inputs.
 We created a cool translate and hover effect utilizing the peer Tailwind syntax to have two items (the label and input) determine each other's state based on focus.
 Check it out!

+To keep our pages safe, we are using JWT.
+The lib/serverAuth.ts contains the controller code for our session (JWT and session info with proper validation).
+Our app knows it's using JWT thanks to our [..nextauth] strategy.session.jwt object that we created.

 ### Installing and Configuring Prisma, MongoDB, and NextAuth

 #### Prisma and MongoDB